Rotator Cuff Specialist

 Orthopedic Spine Surgeon & Orthopedic Sports Surgeon located in East Garden City, Garden City, NY & Bloomfield, NJ

 Rotator cuff tears rank high among the most common causes of shoulder pain.
-Board-certified orthopedic surgeon Aron D. Rovner, MD, treats rotator cuff tears at two New York Spine and Sports Surgery locations in Garden City, New York, and Fair Lawn, New Jersey.
+Board-certified orthopedic surgeon Aron D. Rovner, MD, treats rotator cuff tears at three New York Spine and Sports Surgery locations in Garden City, New York, Bloomfield, New Jersey and Hollywood, Florida.
 If you suffer from shoulder pain, or if your physician recommends rotator cuff repair surgery, call your nearest office or schedule an appointment online today.

 Rotator Cuff FAQ